Product next to service

 Feature scope

-Included in the plan, with no module surcharge.
+Included in the plan, with no per-module surcharge.

 Show us an order with hardware, licence and service.
-We show how teamspace runs both worlds on one invoice and where your current setup is enough.
+We show how teamspace carries both worlds on one invoice, and where your current setup is good enough.

 Why teamspace

-We have been developing teamspace in Darmstadt since 1999, self-financed and without outside capital.
+We have been developing teamspace in Darmstadt since 1999, self-funded and without outside capital.
 More than 80 IT companies work with it every day.

-Operated in an ISO-27001-certified data centre in Frankfurt am Main, data processing exclusively in the EU.
-It is the data centre that is certified, not teamspace itself.
+Operated in an ISO 27001 certified data centre in Frankfurt am Main, with data processing strictly within the EU.
+The data centre holds the certificate, not teamspace itself.

-Trade, project, maintenance and invoice draw on the same dataset.
-No export between licence table, ticket tool and accounting.
+Trade, project, maintenance and invoice all draw on the same records.
+No export between a licence sheet, a ticket tool and the accounts.

 Case Study

-Tickets ran in a helpdesk tool, hours in a time tracker, invoices in accounting, licences in an Excel sheet that one person maintained centrally.
-At month-end someone merged the figures by hand.
-Which licence ran for which customer on which contract stood in no reliable list, and the transition from project into service was tracked manually.
+Tickets ran in a helpdesk tool, hours in a time tracking app, invoices in the accounts, licences in a spreadsheet kept centrally by one person.
+At month end someone brought the figures together by hand.
+Which licence ran at which customer on which contract was not recorded in any reliable list, and the hand-off from project into service was tracked manually.

 Hardware, licence and service now sit as line items on the same order, each with its billing type.
-A product bundles its licences across all orders, the status per customer stands in the system.
-Maintenance runs as a recurring contract, the overflow goes by time and materials.
-The post-calculation shows the margin per order, before it closes.
+One product bundles its licences across all orders, and the count per customer sits in the system.
+Maintenance runs as a recurring contract, with the overflow billed by effort.
+The post-calculation shows the margin per order before it closes.

 1